 Work is now underway on the restoration of the Nuremberg Daytona, but more on that in Part 10.
-When you obtain your dream project car it is best to surround yourself with others who already have been down the same road.
-With a rare car like the Dodge Daytona it will likely be difficult to find experts close to your location.
+When you get your dream project car, it is best to surround yourself with others who already have been down the same road.
+With a rare car like the Dodge Daytona, it will probably be difficult to find experts close to your location.
 The cars are extremely rare and finding people who understand them can be a real challenge.
 It is your responsibility to read as many books and articles as you can about your type of car and educate yourself.
 There is no excuse for you to mess something up just because “Joe Blow” told you that is the way it should be.
-I have had so called experts tell me things about my cars I know is absolute garbage.
+I have had so called experts tell me things about my cars I know are absolute garbage.
 They might read it on the internet at sites where the information was wrong.
-Sometimes this is because of lack of knowledge and sometimes it is just one uninformed individual repeating what some other uniformed individual or article had said.
-Be a good detective, always have two sources for your information and make sure it is correct before you commit.
+Sometimes this is because of a lack of knowledge and sometimes it is just one uninformed individual repeating what some other uniformed individual or article had said.
+Be a good detective.
+Always have two sources for your information, and make sure it is correct before you commit.

 The second club is the Daytona Superbird Club.
-This club has a little less focus on the technical and product assistance but puts on great annual events and has a good newsletter.
-If you are doing a Daytona or Superbird I highly encourage you to join one or both of these organizations.
-The club also includes the Ford Talladega and Mercury Cyclone Spoiler/Spoiler II cars in its ranks.
+This club has a little less focus on technical and product assistance, but puts on great annual events and has a good newsletter.
+If you are doing a Daytona or Superbird, I highly encourage you to join one or both organizations.
+The Daytona Superbird Club also includes the Ford Talladega and Mercury Cyclone Spoiler/Spoiler II cars in its ranks.

 My wife and I belong to both and have for years.

-There are also clubs for most of the more common and popular car models but I can only speak for the quality of those I have or currently belong to.
-There is another great source that you can use and that is the mark specific magazines.
-Again weather it is a Corvette, Mustang or a Mopar there are usually several different magazines you can rely on.
-Usually, you will find some are more slanted towards the technical or mechanical side while others are more into the aesthetics and overall build side.
-Purchase a few months off the news stand before you subscribe.
-I have rushed into subscribing to several magazines over the years that, based on one issue, seemed perfect but after a couple of months I realized there was little information contained that related to my project needs.
-For this build I have found Chrysler Power and Mopar Collector’s Guide to be very useful.
+The old school approach also still has value.
+That is the mark-specific magazines.
+These are not nearly as common as they once were.
+Usually, you will find some are more slanted toward the technical or mechanical side while others are more into the aesthetics and overall build side.
+Purchase a few months off the newsstand before you subscribe.
+I have rushed into subscribing to several magazines over the years that, based on one issue, seemed perfect, but after a couple of months, I realized there was little information contained in them that related to my project needs.
+For this build, I have found Chrysler Power and Mopar Collector’s Guide to be very useful.